 Cooperative Education is a capstone course designed to assist students in the development of effective skills and attitudes through practical, advanced instruction in school and on the job through cooperative education.
 Students are released from school for their paid cooperative education work experience and participate in 200 minutes per week of related classroom instruction.
 Classroom instruction focuses on providing students with job survival skills and career exploration skills related to the job and improving students' abilities to interact positively with others.
-The course content includes the following broad areas of emphasis: further career education opportunities, planning for the future, job-seeking skills, personal development, human relationships, legal protection and responsibilities, economics and the job, organizations, and job termination.
+The course content includes the following broad areas of emphasis: further career education opportunities, planning for the future, jobseeking skills, personal development, human relationships, legal protection and responsibilities, economics and the job, organizations, and job termination.
 A qualified career and technical education coordinator is responsible for supervision.
 Written training agreements and individual student training plans are developed and agreed upon by the employer, student and coordinator.
 The coordinator, student, and employer assume compliance with federal, state, and local laws and regulations.
 (General) (22153A001)

-Grade English Course e Options 9 English 1-2 (4000) English 1-2 Honors (4002) English 1-2 I (4006) Enrollme scores recom 10 English 3-4 (4133) English 3-4 Honors (4132) English 3-4 (4149) Enrollment based on test scores and school recommendations 11 English 5-6 (4153) English 5-6 Honors (4152) English 5-6 (4154) on test ool 12 English 7-8 Honors/AP (4540) Cr English 7-8 (4608) Jo M Additional Senior Electives frican-American Literature reative Writing Ilm as Literature burnalism fass Media ablic Speaking All seniors enroll in a year-long English 7-8 course.
+Grade English Cou rse Options 9 English 1-2 (4000) English 1-2 Honors (4002) English 1-2 I (4006) Enrollme scores recom 10 English 3-4 (4133) English 3-4 Honors (4132) English 3-4 (4149) Enrollment based on scores and school recommendations 11 English 5-6 (4153) English 5-6 Honors (4152) English 5-6 (4154) on test 12 Required Senior Course Options English 7-8 (4602) English 7-8 Honors/AP (4540) English 7-8 (4608) All seniors enroll in one of these year-long English 7-8 courses.
+Seniors may choose English electives (from the second column) in addition to the English 7-8 course.
+Additional Senior Electives African-American Literature Creative Writing Film as Literature Journalism Mass Media Public Speaking All seniors enroll in a year-long English 7-8 course.
 Seniors may take additional English electives from the second column.